 May 5 (virtual) - Lu Han, U of Wisconsin

 Our faculty have had a number of notable personal achievements in recent years in terms of publications in top economics journals, prestigious awards and membership in national and international research organizations.
 Faculty research productivity is on the rise and our faculty members have been active in national and international conferences making presentations, organizing sessions and chairing sessions.

 Our graduate students participate in a number of educational and social activities which help build camaraderie among our students.
 Some of our PhD students are also recognized for teaching and research accomplishments.

-The Center has been recognized through a major faculty development award from the New York Office of Science, Technology and Academic Research (NYSTAR).
-The Center also houses the editorial office of the new Journal of Human Capital, published by the University of Chicago Press.
+The Economics department also houses the editorial office of the Journal of Human Capital, published by the University of Chicago Press.